Before you can pull commerce data from companies using Shopify, you need to set up an integration in Codat's environments, starting with UAT.

 - Click App setup.

-- In the Orders section, click Request access to send a request to Shopify to access all orders for your store.
+- If you require more than 60 days of order data: in the Orders section, click Request access to send a request to Shopify to access all orders for your store.
 You will receive an email from Shopify once the request has been processed, which may take up to 7 business days.

 - Scroll to GDPR mandatory webhooks and enter the following URLs: